What is the Difference Between a Home Equity Loan and Refinancing?

 What is a Home Equity Loan?

-A Home Equity Loan (or HELOAN) can also be seen as a second mortgage.
+A Home Equity Loan can also be seen as a second mortgage.
 These are great when you are looking to update your home through renovations or pay off outstanding high-interest debts from credits cards or car loans.

 In order to be eligible for a home equity loan, you need to have paid down some of your mortgage.
 The difference between the appraised value and the amount left on the mortgage make up your home equity.
 Even if you just started paying down your mortgage, you could have a few thousand dollars of equity available.